SheLuvDx/PrimeStealer/README.md

 - What is the news?
     - New Machine Information!
-    - Injection Fixed. - Added build customizable.exe to builder.
+    - Injection Fixed.
-    - Added build customizable.exe to builder.
+    - Added Customizable Stealer to Builder.

 ## Features